thekiwimango/rewards-today/README.md

 That's it!

 Do you want an executable? `$ pyinstaller --onefile -n rewards main.py` \
-Find it in the `dist/rewards.exe` directory!
+And find it here: `dist/rewards.exe`

 ## Supported chains
-- All substrate networks
+- All substrate networks (currently configured: Acala, Astar, Kusama, Moonbeam, Polkadot)
-  - Acala
-  - Astar
-  - Kusama
-  - Moonbeam
-  - Polkadot
   - Others too! (they just need to be configured in `substrate/substrate_assets.py`)
 - Cardano
 - Need more chains?
 Let me know or DIY and send a pull request :)